C2C CTF Writeups

 The application formats the user’s signature using

-{app.config}dumps the configuration, includingJWT_SECRET. - HAProxy Bypass:
+{app.config}to dump the configuration, effectively leaking theJWT_SECRET. - HAProxy Bypass:

 HAProxy is configured to deny access to paths starting with